|

 Above, a High Chaparral Montana cloud study; below, an orchid blooms in La Jolla. |

-Here in nature, along the west fork of the Stillwater River, I see few people, so nature is my constant companion and most treasured friend.
+Here in nature, along the west fork of the Stillwater River, we see few people.
+Nature is our constant companion, a treasured friend and teacher.

 |